majid-0/majid-0.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_picture.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: True # crops the image to make it circular
   more_info: >

 news: true # includes a list of news items